ewendel/react-workshop/readme.md

 ### Local setup

-Go to the `case/task` folder, then start by installing dependencies and starting the development tool:
+Go to the `case/task` folder, then start by installing dependencies and starting

+the development tool:

 ```
 cd case/task

 npm install
-npm install -g gulp

-npm run watch
 ```

-Here we rely on Gulp, a JavaScript build tool, to transpile our JSX code, minify and concatenate our JavaScript and CSS, amongst other things.
-When you run `watch` your code will be built every time a JavaScript or CSS file changes.
+We will use Gulp, a JavaScript build tool, to transpile our JSX code, minify and concatenate our JavaScript and CSS, amongst other things.
+Your code will be built every time a JavaScript or CSS file changes, and it will start the node server by running:

-Then start the server in another terminal window (remember to go the the `case/task` folder first):

 ```
 npm start